yzihan/Cognitive-Science-Reading/Dream/Dream Report and Visualization.md

 ```
 [10]Jungian dream interpretation:a handbook of theory and practice.

-[11]Are the effects of dream interpretationon sessionquality, insight, andemotions due to the dream itself, toprojection, ortothe interpretation process? (doi:10.1037/h0094385)
+[11]Are the effects of dream interpretation on session quality, insight, and emotions due to the dream itself, to projection, or to the interpretation process? (doi:10.1037/h0094385)

 [12]Dream work in therapy: facilitating exploration, insight, andaction

-[13]Use of dreams intherapy: a survey of clinicians in private practice.(doi:10.2466/ pr0.1995.76.3c.1288
+[13]Use of dreams in therapy: a survey of clinicians in private practice.(doi:10.2466/ pr0.1995.76.3c.1288

 [14]Dream interpretation sessions for college students in Taiwan: who benefits and what volunteer clients view as most and least helpful.Dreaming 16,246–257.(doi:10.1037/1053-0797.16.4.246)
 ```